 Though a small city by world capital standards, San José, Costa Rica has a wide range of housing options.
-There are the towering condo complexes in the western suburbs of Escazú and Santa Ana, sublets for students in San Pedro and single-family residences of the northern suburb Heredia.
+There are the towering condo complexes in the western suburbs of Escazú and Santa Ana, sublets for students in San Pedro, and single-family residences of the northern suburb Heredia.

-Where you live should be determined on whether you have a car, if you prefer a country existence or city life, and where you will be spending most of your time.
+Where you live should be determined on whether you have a car, if you prefer a country or city life, and where you will be spending most of your time.

 Most foreigners find a place to live through Costa Rica craigslist or by walking around looking for ‘Se Aquila’ signs.
 Foreigners traditionally gravitate to the barrios and towns.

-Living in San José, Costa Rica
+San José, Costa Rica Neighborhoods

 Barrio Amón/Barrio Escalante: The historic section of the capital city, this area is home to dozens of fine restaurants, beautiful parks, cultural centers, and museums.
 It’s perfect for someone who prefers an urban existence and likes to get around on foot.
 Be forewarned this area is also the capital of Costa Rica’s sex tourism industry and prostitutes and transvestites abound.